shakfu/rclean/README.md

 ];
 ```

-These defaults can be overriden if `rclean` finds an `rclean.toml` file in the local directory and and the `-c` or `--configfile` option is used.
+These defaults can be overriden if `rclean` finds an `rclean.toml` file in the local directory and the `-c` or `--configfile` option is used.

 Otherwise, it is also possible to provided custom glob patterns to remove files and directories as follows: